 How Does Medical Malpractice Happen?

 When you think about medical care, you probably imagine it as a place where professionals work tirelessly to heal and help.
 But, unfortunately, mistakes can happen, and that’s where medical malpractice comes into play.
+For healthcare providers, having medical malpractice insurance is essential to protect against the financial risks associated with these potential mistakes.
 It’s not something that anyone wants to think about, but understanding how it occurs can be crucial for both patients and healthcare providers.

 What is Medical Malpractice?